Simple Tips for Clean, Clear Water

 Our Poolex Filter Pro keeps water circulating and filtered, preventing stagnation and debris buildup.

 Run it at least 4–6 hours per day depending on use.
+We run our filter 24/7 for our 6ft round stock tank.

 Make sure to rinse the filter cartridge weekly.